 Planting: Seeds vs Plants

 We’re starting kale, spinach, green leaf lettuce and arugula seeds in fiber pots this weekend.
 We’ll start our seeds in the pots, setting them outside each morning, and bringing them back inside if the weather is too cold at night.
 Once we’re ready to plant them in a few weeks, we can just plant the pots in the ground.
-Sometimes transferring is tricky because you can damage the plants’ roots in the process, so we’re glad to have found the plantable pots at the dollar store.
+Sometimes transferring is tricky because you can damage the plants’ roots in the process, so we’re glad to have found the plantable pots.

 We’re also considering planting onions and carrots, since they’re frequent purchases of ours.
 With their long grow time, they would take up a lot of real estate in our backyard.
 So, we’re going to plant them in large pots instead.
 Container gardening is a great way to take advantage of limited space, such as a small yard, deck, or balcony.
 Purchasing potting soil and fertilizer for a container garden is also a much smaller expense than purchasing for a traditional garden.
 You just need to make sure your pot has good drainage.
 If you purchase a pot without it, you can drill some holes in the bottom.